ch0min/card_swiper_component/README.md

 - CF: Flickering between current card and next card
 - CF: Make so the nope and like labels appears a little later when panning
 - CF: Implement center icon
+- CF: Press on Icon Button makes Card Flip Animation

 * CardBack
 * /Week 2
 - CB: Make Info Icon Button
 - CB: Tapping on "i" icon, shows info on the backside
-- CB: Tapping on card-back goes back to front card
+- CB: Tapping anywhere on CardBack goes back to FrontCard with Flip Animation